 Each passing score earns the dog 10 points with 40 points needed to earn an Upland Hunter ("UH") title.

-These events are very different from weekend hunt tests.
+These events are very different from weekend hunting tests.
 Dogs must qualify to enter, their work is held to a higher standard, and the events are run over several days.

 To qualify for the Master National, the dog must have passed six Master tests between August 1 of the year before the event and July 31 of the event year.
 There are exceptions for dogs running tests exclusively in Alaska or Canada.
 A dog that qualified at the previous year's Master National needs four Master passes to enter.
 A dog that has the MNH title doesn't have to requalify.